GoogleCloudPlatform/asl-ml-immersion/README.md

-# New Project Template

-This repository contains a template that can be used to seed a repository for a new Google open source project.

-See [go/releasing](http://go/releasing) (available externally at https://opensource.google/docs/releasing/) for more information about releasing a new Google open source project.

-This template uses the Apache license, as is Google's default.
-See the documentation for instructions on using alternate license.
+# Advanced Solutions Lab

+This repository contains labs and solutions for the Advanced Solutions Lab: ML Immersion.

 ## How to use this template